Hmm … it looks like your browser is out of date.

 We want to hear from our members about any questions, complaints or concerns you may have.
 If you have a grievance, please call Member Services toll-free, at 1-800-832-4643, TTY 711.

-If you are not happy with the response from your Member Services Advocate, Care Manager or Member Services, you may file a grievance.
-You may file a complaint or grievance against us (the health plan) or a provider with us.
-Grievances must be filed within 60 calendar days of the occurrence that results in the grievance.
+If you are not happy with your care or treatment by Member Services, Care Manager, or a provider, you may file a grievance.
+You may file a complaint or grievance against us (the health plan) or a provider with us at any time.

-Members may file a grievance verbally with their Member Services Advocate, Care Manager or call Member Services from 8 am to 8 pm EST, Monday through Friday, at 1-800-832-4643, TTY 711.
+Members may file a grievance verbally with Member Services from 8 am to 8 pm EST, Monday through Friday, at 1-800-832-4643, TTY 711.
 All members can file a grievance through this process.

 UnitedHealthcare Grievances and Appeals